-• The Council acknowledges and welcomes the support for the Council's commitment to developer contributions for a range of infrastructure provision, services or facilities.
+- The Council acknowledges and welcomes the support for the Council's commitment to developer contributions for a range of infrastructure provision, services or facilities. - It is not proposed to modify the Plan based upon the above.

-• The Council considers that Strategic Policy 2 sets out a clear framework for development contributions.
+- The Council considers that Strategic Policy 2 sets out a clear framework for development contributions.
 It is not considered necessary to quantify the term "roads and transportation" to specifically reference rail, as the term transportation would cover this and a number of other forms of transport.
-In addition further detailed information and guidance is provided in the Council's existing Development Contributions Supplementary Planning Guidance (SPG) (CD/10), which the Council intends to update to support LDP2.

-• All new development must be accompanied by appropriate infrastructure and services required to support new or expanded communities.
+In addition further detailed information and guidance is provided in the Council's existing Development Contributions Supplementary Planning Guidance (SPG) (CD/10), which the Council intends to update to support LDP2. - All new development must be accompanied by appropriate infrastructure and services required to support new or expanded communities.
 Further detailed information and guidance is provided in the Development Contributions SPG, which advises that the policy will apply to residential development of 4 or more units and non-residential developments of over 1000m2.
 Development Contributions will fairly and reasonably relate in scale to the proposed development and will be required in order to make the proposed developments acceptable in planning terms, all in accordance with the policy tests of Scottish Government Planning Circular